dreamos82/ffrk_wiki_to_json/README.md

 * `-t` or `--type sbtype` it downloads the soulbreak of type sbtype (it can be: default, ultra, shared, arcane, overstrike, burst, super, unique)
 * `-o` or `--output filename` it save the json into file with name filename

-If no parameters provided it downloads the default soulbreak information on the file default.json
+If no parameters provided it downloads the default soulbreak information on the file default.json.
+If no output file name is provided, it will use the default name in the format of: sbtype.json where sbtype is the selected soul break type.

 Prerequisites
 ===============